zoeskigen/zoeskigen/README.md

 🔍 I am passionate and knowledgeable about sabermetric analytics and interested in all things R&D. 💡

-📈 Currently, I am developing a DIII Stuff+, Pitching+, and Location+ model using linear weights. ⚾
+📈 Currently, I am developing a DIII Stuff+, Pitching+, and Location+ model using hand-calculated linear weights. ⚾

 🏋️‍♀️ Future projects include: biomechanical classification model using Driveline Baseball's open source biomechanical data. 📉